apache/spark/docs/sql-data-sources-load-save-functions.md

 names (`json`, `parquet`, `jdbc`, `orc`, `libsvm`, `csv`, `text`).
 DataFrames loaded from any data source type can be converted into other types using this syntax.

-For built-in sources, the available extra options are documented in the API documentation, on the method corresponding to the format (For example `org.apache.spark.sql.DataFrameWriter.csv`).
+The available extra options are documented in the API documentation.
+For basic formats (like `json`, `parquet`, `jdbc`, `orc`, `csv`, `text`) you want to check the API documentation of `org.apache.spark.sql.DataFrameReader` and `org.apache.spark.sql.DataFrameWriter`.
+For other formats, refer to the API documentation of the particular format.
-Check the documentation of methods in `org.apache.spark.sql.DataFrameReader` for extra options of `read` operations and `org.apache.spark.sql.DataFrameWriter` for extra options of `write` operations.

 To load a JSON file you can use: